🐳 Setup OpenFGA with Docker

 docker-compose up

-to configure the database and finally start the OpenFGA server.
+This will create a new openfga volume to store the SQLite database, run openfga migrate to configure the database and finally start the OpenFGA server.

 Pre-shared key authentication